mobingilabs/docs/rbac/overview.md

 # Overview

-ALM supports __Role Based Access Control__ (RBAC) to let you grant resource accessibility to your user accounts.
+ALM supports __Role Based Access Control__ (RBAC) to let you grant resource access to your user accounts.

 - Role Based Access Control (RBAC) feature is shipped with Mobingi Enterprise Edition.
 - RBAC feature is to help you centralize activities and assign role based access control to all members in your organization.
 It allows you to securely control access to all resources for your users.